CaptainCrowbar/rs-graphics-2d/docs/projection.md

 | `Map::shape_mask`         | Combination of all shape bits                                                                       |
 | `Map::other_mask`         | Combination of all other property bits                                                              |

-Flag constants.
+Bitmask constants.
 Each of these is a distinct one-bit bitmask.
 A projection's `map_properties` constant (also reflected in its `properties()` function) is a combination of these values, indicating the properties of a specific projection.
 The properties bitmask of any given projection will contain